-Requires 6 credits of orally defended thesis.

-- 2. Requires 24 credits of approved coursework of which 12 9 credits are program core courses and the remaining 12 45 credits are approved elective courses offered by the College of Engineering & Computer Science and the Charles E. Schmidt College of Science and the Christine-E.-Lynn-College of Nursing. - 3.
-Every student must maintain a Research Portfolio containing research papers (book chapter, conference, or journal publications accepted or published, patents, DIS based research papers, graduate course based research papers, technical reports) done throughout the student's MS degree studies.
-The MS thesis will be added to the Research Portfolio prior to graduation.
-The portfolio must be approved by a graduate advisor prior to graduation certification.
+- Requires 6 credits of orally defended thesis. - 2.
+Requires 24 credits of approved coursework of which 12 credits are program core courses and the remaining 12 credits are approved elective courses offered by the College of Engineering and Computer Science and the Charles E. Schmidt College of Science. - 3.
+Every student must maintain a Research Portfolio containing research papers (book chapter, conference or journal contributions accepted or published, patents, directed independent study-based research papers, graduate course-based research papers, technical reports) done throughout the student's M.S. degree studies.
+The M.S. thesis will be added to the Research Portfolio prior to graduation.
+The Portfolio must be approved by a graduate advisor prior to graduation certification.

-Note: No more than 3 credits of Directed Independent Study may be applied toward the master's degree with thesis option.
+Note: No more than 3 credits of Delirected lindependent Setudy may be applied toward the master's degree with thesis option.